 Here is an interactive service directory map from the Second Suites website which you may find helpful.
 Even though your building has eight units, much of the same information applies.
 Just zoom in and click on the area where the building is located and it should give you some useful information page links, including the appropriate office dealing with fire services for the area.

 What can I do if the tenant is tampering with equipment that could jeopardize the safety of other tenants?

-The landlord should serve the tenant with an N7 notice, which is a 10 day notice to terminate the tenancy early, and follow up with an application to the Landlord and Tenant Board.
+The landlord should serve the tenant with an N7 notice based on safety, which is a 10-day notice to terminate the tenancy early, and follow up with an application to the Landlord and Tenant Board.

 Tenants are not permitted to tamper with the smoke detectors, contact your municipal fire inspector to report this situation.
 If the tenant has contravened the Ontario Fire Code, the local fire department can issue a ticket.